 RECONNECT WITH OLD FRIENDS AND LONG-LOST FAMILY

-I recently switched over to a different mobile phone and for some reason I lost all my contacts.
-So I’ve kind of been starting over with trying to find numbers, addresses and emails of all my friends – and that’s without delving deeper to find other folk who are no longer on my list but that I’d like to reconnect with.
+I recently switched over to a different mobile phone and for some reason, I lost all my contacts.
+So I’ve kind of been starting over with trying to find numbers, addresses and emails of all my friends – and that’s without delving deeper to find other folks who are no longer on my list but that I’d like to reconnect with.
 I’ve been a detective – adding numbers from old WhatsApp messages and emails, but there are still people I need to find.

 Now’s definitely the time to reconnect with old friends or get in touch with your extended family.
 I bet they’ll be delighted to hear that you’ve been thinking of them and that you want to keep in touch.
 If you have an incomplete address you can always look up the rest on using the Royal Mail address and postcode finder.
 If you’re in the US it’s even possible to search a database with the person’s name or number or state.
 Here in the UK, try looking on LinkedIn or Facebook to find an old friend and send them a message…